 - Casserole dishes (esp larger, preferably with lids)

-- Baking items – cookie sheets, muffin tins, round cake, brownie and loaf pans, etc.
+- Baking items – cookie sheets, muffin tins, round cake, brownie and loaf pans

-- Dollar Tree items – strainers, whisks, tongs, pizza cutters, peelers, pitchers, cheese graters, funnels, salt and pepper shakers. screwdrivers, measuring tapes, dish pans, microwave spatter covers, potato mashers, napkin holders, butter dishes, small trash cans
+- Dollar Tree items – lightbulbs, mixing bowls, can openers, strainers, whisks, tongs, pizza cutters, peelers, pitchers, cheese graters, funnels, salt and pepper shakers, screwdrivers, measuring tapes, dish pans, microwave spatter covers, potato mashers, napkin holders, butter dishes, kitchen scissors, silverware trays, extension cords, microwave spatter covers, oven mitts, dish towels

 - Hangers – preferably bagged in qty of 20